adamsilver/fdpb/06-an-inbox.md

 </fieldset>
 ```

-This has excellent support but it does mean duplicating the contents, only to hide it with CSS (using the same technique in chapter 3).
+This has excellent support but it does mean duplicating the contents, only to hide it with CSS (using the same technique as in chapter 3).
 Even though we shouldn't prematurely optimise for performance, we should be mindful that bloated HTML can diminish the experience for many users causing operations to to take longer.
 Assistive technology users especially may find their software unresponsive.

 Much to our frustration *perfect* rarely exists in the world of design.
 On balance, exchanging a bit of duplication for a more inclusive experience is preferable.
 In fact, having a hidden label lets us craft a better message for screen readers: